Guanidine

-Guanidine is the compound with the formula HNC(NH_{2})_{2}.
+Guanidine is the compound with the formula HNC(NH2)2.
 It is a colourless solid that dissolves in polar solvents.
 It is a strong base that is used in the production of plastics and explosives.
 It is found in urine predominantly in patients experiencing renal failure.
 A guanidine moiety also appears in larger organic molecules, including on the side chain of arginine.

 Structure

 Guanidine can be thought of as a nitrogenous analogue of carbonic acid.
-That is, the C=O group in carbonic acid is replaced by a C=NH group, and each OH is replaced by a NH_{2} group.
+That is, the C=O group in carbonic acid is replaced by a C=NH group, and each OH is replaced by a NH2 group.
 A detailed crystallographic analysis of guanidine was elucidated 148 years after its first synthesis, despite the simplicity of the molecule.
 In 2013, the positions of the hydrogen atoms and their displacement parameters were accurately determined using single-crystal neutron diffraction.

 Production

 Guanidine can be obtained from natural sources, being first isolated in 1861 by Adolph Strecker via the oxidative degradation of an aromatic natural product, guanine, isolated from Peruvian guano.

 A laboratory method of producing guanidine is gentle (180-190 °C) thermal decomposition of dry ammonium thiocyanate in anhydrous conditions: